3rn3st0707/armonia-expuesta/docs/armonia/arm3.md

 &nbsp; D     <a class="rojo">C</a>  D        <a class="rojo">C</a>        D &nbsp;Sooooy un perdedor..
-I'm a loser baby...
+I'm A Loser baby...
 &nbsp;<a class="rojo">C</a>               D
 &nbsp;so why don't you kill me
 &nbsp; D     <a class="rojo">C</a>  D        <a class="rojo">C</a>        D &nbsp;Sooooy un perdedor..
-I'm a loser baby...
+I'm A Loser baby...
 &nbsp;<a class="rojo">C</a>               D
 &nbsp;so why don't you kill me

 &nbsp;<a class="rojo">C</a>: <a class="lnk"  href="#prestados">bVII prestado del modo paralelo menor</a>
 </code>

-&nbsp;<a class="lnk"  href="#theend" >The End</a> en la misma clave comienza alternando entre D y C antes de proceder con una <a class="lnk"  href="#doblep">doble plagal</a>, mientras que <a class="lnk"  href="/category/módulos-técnicos#wecan">We can work it out</a> comienza insistentemente en el acorde (y clave) de D con un breve paso a C en el tiempo dèbil antes de la resolución de la frase.
+&nbsp;<a class="lnk"  href="#theend" >The End</a> en la misma clave comienza alternando entre D y C antes de proceder con una <a class="lnk"  href="#doblep">doble plagal</a>, mientras que <a class="lnk"  href="/category/módulos-técnicos#wecan">We Can Work It Out</a> comienza insistentemente en el acorde (y clave) de D con un breve paso a C en el tiempo dèbil antes de la resolución de la frase.

 <a class="anchor" id="if2"></a>